 - 650 metres

-- possibly too wide (car overtakes likely)
+- possibly too wide to allow car overtakes to be constrained

 - Edgeway Rd?
 Fairacres Rd?